 The key to TX lies in unified communication, and that means getting the right customer support technologies.
 It’s important to have cohesive communication between customers and support personnel, even if the latter is stationed remotely.

-VPN providers that offer 24/7, responsive live-chat support is the perfect example of total experience.
+VPN providers that offer 24/7, responsive live-chat support are the perfect example of a total experience.

 By adopting continuous delivery, it’s possible to implement feedback and identify issues more efficiently and at a lower cost.
 Therefore, it’s important for startups to engage development teams capable of working in shorter sprint cycles.

 The idea of building apps with little or no coding involved has gained traction in recent years.
-Markets capitalizing on low-code development are expected to hit $187 billion in revenue by 2030.
+Markets capitalizing on low-code development are expected to reach between $65 billion and $216 billion in revenue by 2030-2035. .
 45% of businesses favor low-code development as it reduces dependency on skilled experts.

 For startup founders, low-code development is perfect to quickly idealize business ideas and test them out with the users.
 Requirement changes can be quickly implemented with low-code tools in a relatively inexpensive manner.